Developer: Vik Tokai Publisher: Vik Tokai Released: 09/88 Genre: Action Adventure

 The first person mazes are the game’s biggest headache and much like Phantasy Star is a nightmare.
 All of the hallmarks of why these types of games simply didn’t work back then are here: identical walls, trap floors, no auto map, etc. It’s entirely possible to wander around a two –floor maze for hourrs because of these factors.
 I wish I could mention some silver lining to these portions of the game but there isn’t one.
 Even with the maps included in the manual I imagine most will still get lost.
 I wouldn’t blame anyone if they turned the game off at these points.

 Golgo 13 is one the hardest games for the NES, one that very few will ever see the end of.
 Enemies inflict far too much damage and can kill you in a few hits.
 There are many instances where unseen enemies can get a few cheap hits in before you retaliate.
 You only have 52 continues before the game resets and while it sounds like a lot that number dwindles quickly.
 If you make it to the end prepare for one of the most ridiculous final boss battles ever.
 Altogether there are 13 acts and it should have had battery backup or passwords to save progress.
-There’s a lot of repetitive back and forth before even if you know where to go.
+There is a lot of repetitive back and forth before even if you know where to go.
 Completing the game in one sitting is a tall venture and with the numerous issues will turn away many.

 Yet somehow In spite of all that Top Secret Episode still manages to be endearing.
 The plot of the game is coherent in spite of the typical localization of the 80s.
 Most importantly the story is good and very dense, with enough intrigue to hook anyone.
 The secret agent tone to the overall proceedings is undeniably cool and the game is surprisingly mature for the time.

 It may be a bit too mature considering the period of its release.
-How this game managed to slip by Nintendo of America’s aggressive censors is a mystery.
+How this game managed to slip by Nintendo of America’s aggressive censorship is a mystery.
 The only major change is the removal of references to the Drek Empire being Nazis although the swastikas slipped through.
 There are many bloody deaths, such as downed enemies bleeding from their heads.
 And my personal favorite, the sex scenes.
 In the manga Golgo 13 is a ladies man, smanging chicks across the globe.
 At a few points in the story Golgo 13 will pass the time with a female contact.
 I was about 8 or 9 when I played the game and through the dialogue and accompanying cutscene, I knew.
 And yes I played through 2 hours of game just to see 2 five pixel blobs link up and have sex.

 In Conclusion